Mega Million

 Tickets and Rules

-In Australia you can play Mega millions online at https://www.thelotter.com/ (site is listed in the official Mega Millions site) and register yourself purchase online ticket and you will immediately receive a confirmation email of your account.
+In Australia, you can play Mega Millions online at https://www.thelotter.com/ (the site is listed on the official Mega Millions site).
+Register, purchase an online ticket, and immediately receive a confirmation email for your account.

-The minimum age to purchase a Mega Millions ticket is 18, except in Arizona, Iowa, and Louisiana, where the minimum is 21, and Nebraska; its minimum is 19.
+The minimum age to purchase a Mega Millions ticket is 18, except in Arizona, Iowa, and Louisiana, where the minimum is 21, and in Nebraska, its minimum is 19.

-Generally (an exception is Virginia), minors can win on tickets received as gifts; the rules according to each Mega Millions member vary for minors receiving prizes.
+Generally (Virginia is an exception), minors can win tickets received as gifts; the rules for minors receiving prizes vary according to each Mega Millions member.

-Rules vary according to the applicable laws and regulations in the jurisdiction where the ticket is sold, and the winner’s residence (e.g. if a New Jersey player wins on a ticket bought near their workplace in Manhattan.)
+Rules vary according to the applicable laws and regulations in the jurisdiction where the ticket is sold and the winner’s residence (e.g. if a New Jersey player wins on a ticket bought near their workplace in Manhattan.)
 Mega Millions winnings are exempt from state income tax in California and Pennsylvania, while New Hampshire, Texas, and Washington do not have an income tax.
-On the other hand, some residents of New York City, Buffalo, and Yonkers, New York pay three levels if income tax, as these cities levy income taxes.
+On the other hand, some New York City, Buffalo, and Yonkers, New York residents pay three income tax levels, as these cities levy income taxes.

 VN:F [1.9.22_1171]